 contain the origins of the prestigious surname Quave.
 The original bearer of the name Quave, which is a

 were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
-Local

 names originally denoted the proprietorship of the village or estate.